-1 Delta Program, an alternative, democratic school for grades 6-12
+- 1 Delta Program, an alternative, democratic school with middle and high school levels for grades 6-12

 Situated in the heart of Pennsylvania, State College is a thriving, dynamic community.
 The State College Area School District draws its students from a 150 square mile attendance area encompassing the Borough of State College and the surrounding townships of Benner, College, Ferguson, Halfmoon, Harris, and Patton, totaling an enrollment of approximately 6,800.